 - Alternatively, if you prefer Google's OS, then our best Android phone roundup should be right up your alley.

-2015 was a stellar year for smartphones, and 2016 is even better.
-The recent launches of the iPhone 7 and iPhone 7 Plus, the LG G5 and the Samsung Galaxy Note 7 mean that the humble smartphone is destined to become faster, more powerful and even more versatile than ever before.
+2016 was a stellar year for smartphones, and 2017 is shaping up to be even better.
+The recent launches of the iPhone 7 and iPhone 7 Plus, the Google Pixel and Google Pixel XL late last year mean that the humble smartphone is destined to become faster, more powerful and even more versatile than ever before.

 Here at TechRadar, we check out every phone under the sun, putting the ones that matter through our vigorous testing process to create our in-depth mobile phone reviews.

 However, with so many to choose from, we've spent hours whittling them down to a top ten, taking into account power, specs, design and value for money.
 And we'll always point you in the direction of the latest handsets – after all, nobody wants to be carting around a phone that doesn't get any updates in a year's time, right?

 So whether it's one of the many slick Android handsets, the latest iPhone or one from a range of other cool manufacturers, we've extensively tested them all so you don't have to!